top of page

 https://gradsch.hku.hk/current_students/coursework/general_coursework_requirements/coursework_requirements_for_4-year_phd_and_mphil_students

-(B) Two departmental compulsory courses
+(B) TWO departmental compulsory courses

 1. GEOG8001 Philosophical Issues in Geography